Skip to content

 Extreme

 Manchester's pre-1940 balloon-framed mill housing (West Side, North End) and Nashua's pre-1960 stock represent the highest absolute carpenter ant treatment volume in NH.
 Balloon-framed structures provide uninterrupted vertical stud cavities — satellite nests can extend from sill to attic without a fire break.
-Quarterly plan is the default recommendation for any pre-1985 Hillsborough property.
+A quarterly plan is the default recommendation for any pre-1985 Hillsborough property.

 Rockingham County